Quantum entanglement: Paradox

-The paradox is that a measurement made on either of the particles apparently collapses the state of the entire entangled system—and does so instantaneously, before any information about the measurement result could have been communicated to the other particle (assuming that information cannot travel faster than light) and hence assured the "proper" outcome of the measurement of the other part of the entangled pair.
-In the Copenhagen interpretation, the result of a spin measurement on one of the particles is a collapse (of wave function) into a state in which each particle has a definite spin (either up or down) along the axis of measurement.
-The outcome is taken to be random, with each possibility having a probability of 50%.
+The singlet state described above is the basis for one version of the EPR paradox.
+In this variant, introduced by David Bohm, a source emits particles and sends them in opposite directions.
+The state describing each pair is entangled.
+In the standard textbook presentation of quantum mechanics, performing a spin measurement on one of the particles causes the wave function for the whole pair to collapse into a state in which each particle has a definite spin (either up or down) along the axis of measurement.
+The outcome is random, with each possibility having a probability of 50%.
 However, if both spins are measured along the same axis, they are found to be anti-correlated.
 This means that the random outcome of the measurement made on one particle seems to have been transmitted to the other, so that it can make the "right choice" when it too is measured.

 The distance and timing of the measurements can be chosen so as to make the interval between the two measurements spacelike, hence, any causal effect connecting the events would have to travel faster than light.
 According to the principles of special relativity, it is not possible for any information to travel between two such measuring events.
 It is not even possible to say which of the measurements came first.
 For two spacelike separated events x_{1} and x_{2} there are inertial frames in which x_{1} is first and others in which x_{2} is first.
 Therefore, the correlation between the two measurements cannot be explained as one measurement determining the other: different observers would disagree about the role of cause and effect.

-(In fact similar paradoxes can arise even without entanglement: the position of a single particle is spread out over space, and two widely separated detectors attempting to detect the particle in two different places must instantaneously attain appropriate correlation, so that they do not both detect the particle.)

-Hidden variables theory
+Failure of local hidden-variable theories

 A possible resolution to the paradox is to assume that quantum theory is incomplete, and the result of measurements depends on predetermined "hidden variables".
 The state of the particles being measured contains some hidden variables, whose values effectively determine, right from the moment of separation, what the outcomes of the spin measurements are going to be.
 This would mean that each particle carries all the required information with it, and nothing needs to be transmitted from one particle to the other at the time of measurement.
 Einstein and others (see the previous section) originally believed this was the only way out of the paradox, and the accepted quantum mechanical description (with a random measurement outcome) must be incomplete.